Solving Expensive Optimization Problems in Dynamic Environments with Meta-learning: Empirical Results

 \section{Empirical Results}

 In this section, we provide a comprehensive study of the proposed framework by investigating the following concerns \footnote{Due to the page limitation, the study in the manuscript is focused on three concerns, while the remaining investigations are provided in Appendix B of the supplementary material.
-The additional investigations encompass assessing the robustness of the proposed algorithm under varying degrees of environmental changes and exploring the performance of the proposed framework when employing different optimization solvers and surrogate models.}: 1) the effectiveness of the solution quality and the efficiency of the number of FEs of the proposed algorithm, 2) how does the proposed algorithm work?
-3) sensitivity study of the algorithm parameters.
+The additional investigations encompass discussing the proposed algorithm's performance under dynamic changes in peak height and center, conducting a sensitivity study of the algorithm parameters, and exploring the performance of the proposed framework when employing different optimization solvers and surrogate models.}: 1) the effectiveness of the solution quality of the proposed algorithm, 2) the efficiency of the computational cost of the proposed algorithm, 3) how does the proposed algorithm work?